Introductory Entomology Syllabus – Third Semester (BSc. AG)

 Objectives

-Syllabus of Introductory Entomology in Bsc.
+Syllabus of Introductory Entomology in BSc.
 Agriculture

 Introduction; benefits and harms of insects; morphological features: – cuticle, head, thorax and abdomen; internal anatomy–different systems; metamorphosis and development; classification and study of economically important orders and families of insects.